 He was admitted to Chrystal Children’s Center on the 1st of June 2018 due to mother suffering a mental breakdown/illness and was in Butabika hospital.
 The social work team at Chrystal;s made a follow up on the mother, and later they came to realize that she had gained back stability and in her proper senses.
 On 26th July 2018, the social welfare team at Chrysta’s picked her from Batubika as she was discarged and resettled her with her brother.
 The team also plans on supporting her financially since she has a skill of hairdressing.
 We believe with this support she will be able to take care of Masaba James, hence his well being and safety.

-He was admitted to Chrystal Children’s center on 18/05/2017 after being rescued from a pit latrine / outside toilet in Bweya Kajjansi.
+He was admitted to Chrystal Children’s center on 18/05/2017 after being rescued from the depth of a pit latrine in Bweya Kajjansi.
 David has been staying with us and every day that goes by he grows into a lovely, healthy handsome boy.
 We are still looking forward to give him a home as we make a follow up on his background to help him reunite with his relatives but if it fails then a local family will be identified to integrate him into a willing family.

 Muwanguzi Mathew – Child with Disability